-Yet it was only after a severe crisis that I would find the key to my change, which is unfortunate in the one sense.
+It was only after a severe crisis that I would find the key to my change, which is unfortunate in the one sense.
 While on the other, I got a kick-ass lesson you definitely WON’T find inside a conventional classroom.
 Or I landed in a bigger class with different rules, which also meant that failing wasn’t an option.

 Instead, there was only ever ONE WAY out of my delinquent school.
-Either I was to succeed and grow out of my bad ways, or say goodbye to any prospect of normality and get buried DEEP within a psych ward behind meds and phony paperwork.
+Either I was to succeed and grow out of my bad ways, or say goodbye to any prospect of normality and get buried DEEP within a psych ward behind meds and botched-up paperwork.
 Otherwise, there was no in-between.